 - Does your organization have the cryptographic expertise in-house required to ensure risk aversion at scale?

-When outsourcing security to a SaaS custody vendor:
+When outsourcing security to a SECaaS custody vendor:

-- Do you trust your SaaS provider to quickly, safely, and efficiently implement sudden changes to workflows or compliance systems?
+- Do you trust your SECaaS provider to quickly, safely, and efficiently implement sudden changes to workflows or compliance systems?

 - Is the vendor insured?

 - Will your SLA cover high losses in the event of a breach?